History & Fascinating Facts

 - Wayna, Grammy-Nominated R&B Singer & Songwriter (Bowie)

-- Jacori Hayes, Major League Soccer Player, FC Dallas (Bowie)
+- Jacori Hayes, Major League Soccer Player, Minnesota United FC (Bowie)

 At its peak: The highest elevation in Prince George’s County is 443 feet.
 The “high point” is located at Riding Stable Road in Laurel, near the Montgomery County Line; 1.2 miles NW of the junction of I-95 and MD Route 198.
 By comparison, the highest point in Maryland (at 3,360 ft.) is Hoye Crest on Backbone Mountain, which is at the southwest corner of Garrett County.